Dental Implants – Herndon, VA

 Traditional tooth replacements only replace those parts of patients’ smiles visible above the gum line, but without the restoration of the underlying root structures, oral health is not fully renewed.
-That’s why Dr. Nazila Ganji and the Cosmetic & Family Dentistry team frequently recommend dental implant supported tooth replacements.
+That’s why Dr. Nazila Ganji and the Cosmetic & Orthodontic Family Dentistry team frequently recommend dental implant tooth replacements.
 Dental implants are titanium posts surgically inserted below the gum line that mimic the supportive root system anchoring a restoration in position.
 We partner with local oral surgeons or periodontists in order to ensure the safest, most predictable results.
-Once the dental implants are in place, patients return to our office where we attach a custom crafted restoration.
+Once the dental implants are in place, patients return to our office where we attach a custom-crafted restoration.
 To find out more, contact our Herndon, VA dental team to schedule a dental implant consultation.

 Dental Implant Restorations

 Following the surgical placement of dental implant posts, patients undergo a process known as osseointegration.
 This is the fusing together of dental implants with gum tissue and supportive alveolar bone.
 The process can take anywhere from three to six months depending on the extent of the tooth loss, the patient’s overall health, and a number of other factors.
 Once the process is complete, the dental implant will closely mimic the lost root structure and support one or more replacement teeth.
 Patients with one to four consecutive missing teeth will need restoration with a dental crown or fixed bridge.
 Single teeth are replaced by attaching a crown to an implant post.
 Two consecutive teeth can typically be restored by attaching two replacement crowns together and fixing them to a single implant.
 Patients with three to four consecutive missing teeth will need two implants to support either end of a fixed bridge restoration.

 Not everyone has the same experience when getting dental implants, but the process can generally be broken up into four major steps: